tigerfarm/tigtaskrouterworker/README.md

 Click Reveal Config Vars.

 Add the following key value pairs:
-- ACCOUNT_SID : your Twilio account SID
+- ACCOUNT_SID : your Twilio account SID (starts with "AC", available from Twilio Console)
-- AUTH_TOKEN : your Twilio account auth token
+- AUTH_TOKEN : your Twilio account auth token (Available from Twilio Console, click view)
-- TOKEN_PASSWORD : your token password
+- TOKEN_PASSWORD : your token password (Password is required to create tokens.
+The password can be any string you want to use.)
 - WORKSPACE_SID : your TaskRouter workspace SID

+Note, if you need to redeploy and keep the same Heroku URL:
+- Remove the old app by using the Heroku dashboard: https://dashboard.heroku.co
+- Select the app, click Settings, go to the bottom, click Delete app.
+- Then, click Deploy to Heroku button.
+Note, you will need to re-enter the above Config Vars.

 ### Test